Too often authors approach me about developmental editing after having their manuscript copy and line edited.

 I mentioned an exception to the recommendation to hiring a developmental editor.
 If you plan to seek representation by a literary agent and hope a traditional publisher acquires your manuscript, you can skip several steps too.

-Traditional publishers cover the cost of editing, proofreading, and publishing manuscripts they acquire, so you needn't go through every phase of the book project before submitting your manuscript to literary agents*.
+Traditional publishers cover the cost of mechanical editing, proofreading, and publishing manuscripts they acquire, so you needn't go through every phase of the book project before submitting your manuscript to literary agents*.

 But, and this is a big but ...

 Do not skimp on developmental editing, and I highly recommend that unless you have an extensive background as a professional writer (that is, you are consistently paid to produce written content for public consumption) that you pay for a copy and line edit.

 Don't make it hard for an agent to see your story and value as a client because there are literally hundreds of authors at any given time vying for that agent's attention, and many of them have taken great effort and financially invested in their work.
 Those are the types of writers who make the best clients and have the best chance of long-term success.

 The publishing industry and its internal processes mystify and intimidate many, but now you're equipped to tackle the things that are within your control and have an advantage over your competition.